 5.3.3.1.5.1 General

 Protection for the signalling and user plane data between the UEs is provided at the PDCP layer.
-As the security is not preserved through a drop of the connection, all signalling messages that need to be sent before security is established, may be sent with no protection.
-Once security is established all signalling messages are sent integrity protected and confidentiality protected with the chosen algorithms except the Direct Security Mode Command which is sent integrity protected only.
+As the security is not preserved through a drop of the connection, all signalling messages that need to be sent before security is established for a connection may be sent with no protection.
+The PC5-S signalling messages that can be sent and processed unprotected are given in TS 24.587 [8].
+Once security is established for a connection all signalling messages for that connection are sent integrity protected and confidentiality protected with the chosen algorithms except the Direct Security Mode Command which is sent integrity protected only.

-Editor’s note: The exact messages that can be sent without security protection is FFS.

 5.3.3.1.5.2 Integrity protection

-UEs shall implement NIA0, 128-NIA1 and 128-NIA2 and may implement 128-NIA3 for integrity protection of the the unicast link.
+UEs shall implement NIA0, 128-NIA1 and 128-NIA2 and may implement 128-NIA3 for integrity protection of the unicast link.
 The algorithm identifiers from clause 5.11.1.2 of TS 33.501 [6] are reused for PC5-S, PC5-RRC, and PC5-U.

 These integrity algorithms are as specified in TS 33.501 [6] and are reused with the following modifications: